Foundations for the Doctor of Ministry – DMIN 810

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.
 These posts are designed for student to dive deeply into discussion on one central idea versus trying to cover a lot of ideas broadly.
 Each post should demonstrate critical insight and evaluation.
+(CLO: A, B, C)

-The student will have two assignments where the School of Divinity and Turabian formatting standards will be graded.
-The School of Divinity Formatting Standards paper will check for Turabian formatting style on front and back matter as well as the first page of text.
-The Footnote and Bibliography Formats paper will check for Turabian formatting on footnotes and bibliography.
+The School of Divinity Formatting Standards paper will check for current Turabian formatting style on front and back matter as well as the first page of text.
+(CLO: A)

 The student is required to connect with at least one other classmate in a personal way during the course of this term.
 The most common methods of connecting are through phone, Skype, or email.
-This connection will be reported on the Final Exam.
+This connection will be reported on the Final Quiz.
+(CLO: A)